silviob/room/README.md

     });
 ```

-Or perhaps you would like to add a new comment to a post with id == 4, then
+Or perhaps you would like to add a new comment to the post resource with
-the code would be:
+id == 4, then the code would be:

 ```javascript
   $room.posts(4).comments().create( { /* comment data */ },